ELI – ASSET test information

 The ELI-ASSET results are reported as whole numbers from 5 to 10, with 10 being the highest.
 To arrive at your results, the test raters combine your section scores and convert the combination to one of the whole numbers from 5 to 10.
 All three sections of the ELI-ASSET count equally in the conversion.

-- A result of 8 AND a qualifying grade point average in ELI courses indicate that a student is ready to move to the Advanced Level in the ELI.
+- A result of 8, 9 or 10 AND a qualifying grade point average in ELI courses indicate that a student is ready to move to the Advanced Level in the ELI.